Katie Thompson, MS, LPC, NCC, CEDS — Therapist- Castlewood II

 Ms. Young obtained her Bachelor of Arts degrees from Millersville University with a double major in Art and Psychology.
 She went on to obtain her Masters of Arts in Art Therapy from Drexel University.
 Along with her Master’s degree she completed a thesis titled: Ethnic Differences in Graphic Indicators Associated with Child Sexual Abuse Using Human Figure Drawings: A Literature Based Study.
 Ms. Young is working towards becoming a Provisional Licensed Professional Counselor and Registered Art Therapist.
 She has worked at Castlewood Treatment Center since 2012 as Direct Care Counselor.
 Currently, she is serving as an Art Therapist running groups and meeting with clients individually for adjunctive art therapy.
 Ms. Young is also a stabilization and admissions coordinator, insuring that each client who admits to Castlewood I integrates appropriately into the therapeutic community.
 Ms. Young also helps coordinate clients at the time of discharge by meeting with clients on an individual basis throughout their treatment process and coordinating transitions and aftercare.

 Bonita is a native of St. Louis, Missouri who received her Bachelor’s Degree in Psychology from the University of Arkansas – Pine Bluff and her Master’s Degree in Social Work from Southern Illinois University – Edwardsville.
 She comes to Castlewood with experience in Psychological Research with Washington University School of Medicine and an extensive history and knowledge of Community Mental Health and Case Management with BJC-Behavioral Health.
-She has held several roles at Castlewood Treatment Center and is currently the Discharge Coordinator for clients at Castlewood II as well as the Director of Alumni Relations for all of St. Louis.
-In these roles, Ms. Washington helps coordinate clients aftercare and transitional plans as well as oversees all alumni follow up.
+She has held several roles at Castlewood Treatment Center and is currently the Discharge Coordinator for clients at Castlewood II.
+In this role, Ms. Washington helps coordinate clients aftercare and transitional plans.
 In addition to her passion of working with those who have Chronic Mental Health conditions she is also an active volunteer with several organizations which include; Sickle Cell Association of America, March of Dimes, American Red Cross, St. Jude’s Children’s Research Hospital and St. Louis Children’s Hospital just to name a few.
 She is also an active member of Zeta Phi Beta Sorority Inc. where she serves as a board member, youth adviser and chair’s several committees.

 Annalee Plumb, LPC, NCC, CADC- Director of Utilization Review